2019 Grant Winners

 Walberta Park Elementary School:

 This program will be presented by musician John Farrell to support the Positivity Project with songs that focus on character building and character strengths.

 Onondaga Hill Middle School:

-Onondaga Hill Middle School and Westhill High School:
+Cherry Road School, Onondaga Hill Middle School and Westhill High School: